ArtiPedia/blog-v3/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 ## Top Progress Bar

 ### Did you observe a red top bar on this page?
 If you did not then hit refresh.
-This page shows page loading preogress as a top bar.
+This page shows page loading progress as a top bar.
 This gives users an idea of whether the page has fully loaded or not.
 The code pretty small and no jQuery required.

 ### How to implement progress top bar?